 You could also have a Roman-themed party as Cleopatra; she lived in Rome for at least a year as Caesar's mistress.
 That menu would include wine, fruit, bread and cheese.

-You've set the stage and chosen a costume fit for royalty.
+You've set the stage and chosen a Halloween costume fit for royalty.
 Now act the role.
 Cleopatra was a queen, pampered from birth and accustomed to getting her way.
 She loved her country and worked to keep it independent and prosperous.
 It's probable that she sought alliances with two of the most powerful men in the world for that reason, and love was just a side benefit.
 Cleopatra knew what she wanted and how to get it, and lived life on her own terms.
 Roman historians took a dim view of Cleopatra; she was far too outspoken and ambitious for their taste.